sundarnagarajan/cherrytux/DERIVATIVE_CHANGES.md

 * Definitely part of ‘config’
 * Can be changed just using sed -e 's/ubuntu/cherrytux/gI'

+### /etc/lsb-release
+* Change following keys, replacing only Ubuntu:
+* Can be changed just using sed -e 's/ubuntu/cherrytux/gI'

 ### /etc/dpkg/origins/default
 * Symlink - points at /etc/dpkg/origins/ubuntu
 * Create new target /etc/dpkg/origins/cherrytux and point at that instead